Patient complaints and compliments

 If you are helping someone who needs an interpreter, find out about interpreter services in the Northern Territory.

-If you're unhappy with how we handled your complaint, you can contact an external organisation.
+If you are not happy with how we handled your complaint, you can contact an external organisation.

 For health complaints, you can reach out to the: